datacamp/authoring/docs/courses/design/personas.md

 **Current Job**

-- Financial analyst at KPMG.
+- Entry-level financial adviser at KPMG.

 **Data Science Education Experience**

-Having only worked with excel and some SPSS in his studies, Umberto learned most of the modelling and analysis techniques on the job.
-The managers he worked with so far in his projects used Excel and custom KPMG tools, and he hasn't been in touch with data science tools as of now.
-He thus doesn't know about them or how they could help him yet.
+Umberto's degree gave him an excellent grounding in economic theory, but the only quantitative work he did was with very small data sets using Excel and a little bit of copy-and-pase SPSS.
+The managers he worked with so far in his projects used more complex spreadsheets and some software packages developed in house; he hasn't yet had much exposure to R, Python, SQL, or other stars in the data science constellation, and is only vaguely aware of how they could help him.
 However, Umberto is constantly looking for easier and more efficient ways of doing his job tasks-at-hand to move up in his demanding career.